 1 Includes applicable add-ons of 1.44% for risk-weighted assets (RWA) and 0.50% for leverage ratio denominator (LRD).
 2 Total going concern capital requirements include the FINMA Pillar 2 capital add-on of USD 1,000m related to the supply chain finance funds matter at Credit Suisse.
-This Pillar 2 capital add-on results in additional CET1 capital ratio requirement of 18 basis points as of 30 June 2023.
-3 Our minimum CET1 leverage ratio requirement of 3.56% consists of a 1.5% base requirement, a 0.25% labe subfic capital requirement, a 0.25% LRD add-on requirement of 2.55% market share add-on requirement based on our Swiss credit business and a 0.06% Pillar 2 capital add-on related to the supply chain funds matter at Credit Suisse.
+This Pillar 2 capital add-on results in additional CET1 capital ratio requirement of 18 basis points and additional CET1 leverage ratio requirement of 6 basis points as of 30 June 2023.
+3 Our minimum CET1 leverage ratio requirement of 3.56% consists of a 1.5% base requirement, a 0.25% market share add-on requirement based on our Swiss credit business and a 0.06% Pillar 2 capital add-on related to the supply chain funds matter at Credit Suisse.
 4 Includes outstanding low-trigger loss-absorbing additional tier 1 capital instruments, which are available under the Swiss systemically relevant bank framework to meet the going concern requirements until their first call date.
-As of their first call date, these instruments are eligible to meet the gone concern requirement has been met with instruments that have a remaining maturity of greater than two years.
-Once at least 75% of the minimum gone concern requirement has been met with instruments that have a remaining maturity of greater than two years, all instruments for systemically requirements (SIBs) has been replaced with reduced base gone concern capital requirements of 5% of the total going concern requirements (excluding countercyclical buffer requirements).
-7 As of July 2024, the Swiss Financial Market Supervisory Authority (FINMA) will have the authority to impose a surcharge of up to 25% of the total going concern requirements should obstacles to an SIB's resolvability be identified in future resolvability assessments.
+As of their first call date, these instruments are eligible to meet the gone concern requirement.
+5 A maximum of 25% of the gone concern requirements can be met with instruments that have a remaining maturity of greater than two years, all instruments that have a remaining maturity of greater than two years, all instruments for systemically requirements of S/S of the total gone concern capital requirements (SIBS) has been replaced with reduced base gone concern capital requirements to 75% of the total going concern requirements (excluding countercyclical buffer requirements).
+7 As of July 2024, the Swiss Financial Market Supervisory Authority (FINMA) will have the authority to impose a surcharge of up to 25% of the total going concern capital requirements.
+8 lncludes applicable add-ons of 1.08% for RD.